Testing the Consistency of Reflection and Annotation processing

 Method

-If we get the parameter for a method like this with Executable#getParameters()
+If we get the parameter for a method like this with Executable#getParameters() the result does not contain the Receiver.

 public class MethodExample {